rkvaishnavp/Display-and-VGA-Core/README.md

-# Display and VGA Core in Verilog
+# Display and VGA Core
-In this Project I have written Verilog code for Display Core (display_core.v)\
-which generates VGA Signals (red, green, blue, hsync, vsync)\
-and these signals are taken into VGA Core(vga.v) for display

-## Cropping an image into size 640 x 480
-This is done using crop.py\
-cropped.jpeg is produced
+This repository hosts a Display Core implemented in Verilog, capable of generating VGA signals conforming to VGA Standards (red, green, blue, hsync, vsync) in a 4-bit format RGB444.
+The core is designed to take a mem file as an image source in binary uncompressed format, where the mem file is generated using the Image Module Python package.
+The package accepts a cropped image (640x480) as input.

-## Binary File Generation
+## Features
-This is done using bin.py\
-image.bin is produced

-## Generation of VGA signals
-Done using display_core.v\
-Display Core takes pixeldata from image.bin(generated using bin.py)\
-and converts it and outputs vga signal

-## Displaying VGA singals inputs in terminal
-Done using vga.v\
-VGA Core processes signals sent from display_core.v and displays the pixeldata in the terminal
+- **VGA Signal Generation:** Generates VGA signals with standards-compliant parameters for red, green, blue, hsync, and vsync in a 4-bit RGB444 format.

+- **Image Source:** Utilizes a mem file in binary uncompressed format as an image source.
+This file is generated using the Image Module Python package.

+- **Decode Unit Testing:** A decode unit is implemented in Verilog HDL to verify the proper functioning of the core.
+It logs data, and Python scripts are used to compare the input image and output data to confirm the core's accuracy.

+## Tools and Technologies

+- Verilog
+- Python
+- Digital Design
+- Xilinx Vivado
+- Artix A7